fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 token_host_http_port=2223
 ```

-**Manager HTTP port:** This property indicates the HTTP port to which the Fogbow Manager component endpoint will be listening to requests.
+**Manager HTTP port:** This property indicates the HTTP port in which the FM endpoint will be listening for requests.

 ```bash
 # The http_port property indicates http port of the Fogbow Manager service endpoint